JGAVEN/Lego-GPT/README.md

 service stays disabled until you use it for a blue/green rollout, so it may show as a failed or pending deploy in the Render dashboard.

+Once deployed, visit `/docs` on the API service URL to explore the OpenAPI documentation.
+Admin users can fetch `/metrics_prom` for Prometheus scraping.

 > **Prerequisites**
 > * Python 3.11+